-The 10 states currently experiencing widescale Hepatitis A outbreaks are:
+The 10 states currently experiencing widespread Hepatitis A outbreaks are:

 If you would like to learn more about Hepatitis A, the scope of the outbreak, and resources available in your area, check out The CDC's website for additional information.

-Though the three largest groups affected by the multi-state Hepatitis A outbreak are intravenous drug users, the homeless, and men who have participated in sexual intercourse with other men, food-service workers represent another sizable at-risk population since their daily responsibilities include directly handling food and drink, person-to-person contact when serving meals and drinks to guests, and interacting with discarded food items that individuals have touched or partially eaten.
+Food-service workers are at a higher risk than workers in many other industries, since their daily responsibilities include directly handling food and drink, person-to-person contact when serving meals and drinks to guests, and interacting with discarded food items that individuals have touched or partially eaten.

-There is also an overlap between intravenous drug users and part-time food-service workers in some communities.
+One of the most at-risk groups for contracting Hepatitis A are people who use intravenous drugs, and in some communities, there is an overlap between intravenous drug users and part-time food-service workers.
 Says Dr. Sarah Moyer, Medical Director of Public Health and Wellness for the State of Kentucky, “People who use drugs may seek part-time work at places like food-service establishments, leading to the potential for Hepatitis A spread...we encourage other businesses to either donate vaccine or immunize their employees against Hepatitis A.”